Sharp Lower Bound for the Blow-up Rate of Solutions to the Magnetic Zakharov System without the Skin Effect: Preliminaries

 \end{lemma} \qquad $\Box$\\

 \begin{lemma} (Weinstein \cite{30Weinstein}) \quad For all $u\in H^1(\mathbb{R}^2)$,

 where~$Q$~is the unique positive solution of the following equation

-\end{lemma} \qquad $\Box$\\ Since (1.1-1)-(1.1-2) and (1.1-3)-(1.1-4) have the same scaling on spatial structure but they are of different space-time structures, it would conserve (1.1-1)-(1.1-2) and (1.1-3)-(1.1-4) respectively.
-Taking a suitable space-time scaling to the Zakharov system (1.1) yields a re-scaled system.\\ \begin{proposition} Let $(E_{1},E_{2},n,\mathbf{v})$ be the finite-time blow-up solutions to the Zakharov system (1.1) and T be its blow-up time.
+\end{lemma} \qquad $\Box$\\ Since (1.1-1)-(1.1-2) and (1.1-3)-(1.1-4) have the same scaling on spatial structure but they are of different space-time structures, it will conserve (1.1-1)-(1.1-2) and (1.1-3)-(1.1-4) respectively.
+Taking a suitable space-time scaling to the Zakharov system (1.1) can yield a re-scaled system.\\ \begin{proposition} Let $(E_{1},E_{2},n,\mathbf{v})$ be the finite-time blow-up solutions to the Zakharov system (1.1) and T be its blow-up time.
 For any $t\in [0,T)$, let

 where~$s\in\left[0,\lambda(t)(T-t)\right)$,\\

 \\ Then $(\tilde E_1,\tilde E_2,\tilde n,\tilde{\textbf{v}})(s)$~satisfies the following re-scaled Zakharov system $:$ \\

 \\ In addition, there hold\\ \\ $(1)$